A hybrid dynamic model and parameter estimation method for accurately simulating overhead cranes with friction: Parameter estimation

-The complete estimation process is conducted by first estimating the parameters of the motor and the rope axis through tests on that axis, then estimating the parameters of the other two axes separately and finally estimating the friction of the angles.
+The complete estimation process is conducted by first estimating the parameters of the motor and the rope axis through tests on that axis, then estimating the parameters of the other two axes separately and finally estimating $D_\alpha$ and $D_\beta$.